giga-sec/gigaSec-Tech-Notes/3. Notes/Linux Commands for INFORMATION Gathering.md

 - prints all the system information such as Os used, Date/Time, CPU-Architecture etc..

 `ps -eF`
-- Shows log inned user names, CMD used like is it bash or smtnh
+- Shows log-in users, CMD used like is it bash or smtnh

+**Know more details about a file**
+- `file notepad.txt`
+- `notepad.txt: ASCII text, with no line interaction`